-Solitude is located in Utah’s Big Cottonwood canyon a short drive from Salt Lake City, right next to Brighton.
+Solitude is located in Utah’s Big Cottonwood canyon, a short drive from Salt Lake City, right next to Brighton.
 In the Salt Lake ski scene it’s often overlooked due to the fact that it doesn’t really have any unique features compared to other nearby resorts.
 For example, Alta is the snowfall king, Snowbird is the overall steep resort experience, Brighton stays open late into spring and has night skiing, Park City is huge, and Deer Valley is the Rolls Royce experience.
 So what is Solitude’s niche?
+This review is based on one visit on a huge powder day that I will never forget.

 |Review Date||February 2011|